Ferocactus johnstonianus: Description

 Ferocactus johnstonianus is a solitary, spherical to short cylindrical cactus that can grow over 1 meter tall and up to 35 cm in diameter.
 It has 24 to 31 slightly humped ribs and 22 to 25 golden-yellow, awl-shaped spines that turn brown with age and reach up to 6 cm long, without differentiating into central and radial spines.
 The cactus produces funnel-shaped yellow flowers that grow up to 5 cm long and 3.5 cm in diameter.
 Its fruits, which are about 3 cm long, sometimes open with a basal pore.

 Distribution

-This species is found on Ángel de la Guarda Island in Baja California, Mexico.
+This species is found on Isla Ángel de la Guarda in Baja California, Mexico.